 - Price Decrease: Used when fighting off competitor, if you need to react to a sluggish economy or channel pressure.
 Another reason to decrease price is if you have a competitive advantage around cost, whether that’s manufacturing, materials or distribution.

-- Trading Up: If you have In a range of products, sometimes it can be beneficial to get consumers to trade up.
-Can you carve out a meaningful difference to create a second tier that goes beyond your current brand?
+- Trading Up: If you have a range of products, sometimes it can be beneficial to get consumers to trade up.
+Can you carve out a meaningful difference to create a second-tier that goes beyond your current brand?
 Does your brand image/ratings allow it?

-Beloved Brands seem more capable at driving profits through pricing, but they also are careful to ensure the premium does not become excessive to create backlash.
-There are a few watch outs around trying to trade up or down: Premium skus, can feel orphaned at retail world—on the shelf or missing ads or displays.
+Beloved Brands seem more capable of driving profits through pricing, but they also are careful to ensure the premium does not become excessive to create a backlash.
+There are a few watch-outs around trying to trade up or down: Premium skus, can feel orphaned at the retail world—on the shelf or missing ads or displays.
 Managing multiple price levels can be difficult—what to support, price differences etc. For all the effort you go to, make sure your margins stay consistently strong through the trading up or down.
 Be careful that you don’t lose focus on your core business.
-Can’t be all things to everyone.
+It can’t be all things to everyone.
 The final concern is what does it do your Brand’s image, especially risky when trading downward.